YLonely/sqldb/README.md

 # Getting Started

-A `Model` defined in `sqldb.go` contains a set of commonly used methods when handling data in a database.
+The `Model` defined in `model.go` contains a set of commonly used methods when handling data in a database.
 ```golang
 type Model[T any] interface {
 	Columns() T